 Planning for a conference usually begins anywhere between 12–18 months prior to the conference start date.
 The abstract process takes place approximately 9–12 months beforehand.
 The time spent setting up an online abstract solution will save you a lot of time during each stage.

 Should I use an abstract management tool?

 Definitely yes.
-There are variety of online tools for this purpose which may bring an order and standardisation for your business.
+There are variety of online tools for this purpose which may bring an order and standardization for your business.
 But abstract management tools usually confine themselves with only abstract collecting and evaluating functions.
 Actually, it would be wiser to use an online event management tool like MeetingHand Online Event Management Software which will also solve other problems like registration, web page, travel services or payment gathering.
 Moreover these tools enable reviewers to evaluate and score abstracts online according to a scientific criteria.

 How to use a website for abstract management?

 Your website is a valuable marketing and communications tool for attracting both speakers and delegates.
 If you have a conference website, your website should also include key dates of the submission process such as calls for abstracts opening, calls for abstracts closing, reviewing – feedback, reviewing – decisions and allocations etc. A submission criteria and guidelines will also make submitters life easier.